-- the school's child protection and safeguarding policy - signs and symptoms of abuse and neglect - responding to disclosure of abuse or neglect by a child - reporting and recording arrangements - the Staff Behaviour Policy (code of conduct) - details of the DSL.
+- the school's Child Protection and Safeguarding Policy - signs and symptoms of abuse and neglect - responding to disclosure of abuse or neglect by a child - reporting and recording arrangements - the Staff Behaviour Policy (Code of Conduct) - the identity and role of the DSL and all Deputy DSLs - the school's behaviour policy - the school's safeguarding response to children who go missing from education.

 NB All of the above will be explained before a new member of staff, governor or volunteer has direct contact with children in school.
-The school's child protection policy and Staff Behaviour policy (code of conduct) will be sent with the letter confirming an appointment with a written requirement that the individual reads the two policies in advance of starting work at the school.
+The school's Child Protection and Safeguarding Policy and Staff Behaviour Policy (Code of Conduct) will be sent with the letter confirming an appointment with a written requirement that the individual reads the two policies in advance of starting work at the school.
 The individual will be given an opportunity to clarify any issues on their first day at work and then asked to sign to confirm that they have read and understood both policies and undertake to comply with them.

-All staff, including the headteacher (unless the headteacher is the DSL), volunteers and governors will receive appropriate and regularly updated safeguarding and child protection training and thematic updates as required (at least annually) during inset days and regular discussions at staff meetings, to provide them with the requisite skills and knowledge to safeguard children effectively in line with statutory guidance and any requirements of WSCB.
+All staff, including the headteacher (unless the headteacher is the DSL), volunteers and governors will receive appropriate and regularly updated safeguarding and child protection training and thematic updates as required (at least annually) during inset days and regular discussions at staff meetings, to provide them with the requisite skills and knowledge to safeguard children effectively in line with statutory guidance and any requirements of the local safeguarding partnership.

 The DSL will attend training for newly appointed DSLs and refresher training every two years delivered by Warwickshire County Council's Education Safeguarding Service.
-That training will include up to date information about WSCB inter-agency procedures.
-In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access WSCB inter-agency training as part of their continuing professional development.
+That training will include up to date information about local safeguarding partnership inter-agency procedures.
+In addition, the DSL will update their knowledge and skills at least annually to keep up with any developments relevant to their role and will be supported to access interagency training as part of their continuing professional development.

-All staff will be made aware of the increased risk of abuse to certain groups, including children with special educational needs and disabilities, looked after children, young carers and risks associated with specific safeguarding issues including child sexual exploitation, extremism, female genital mutilation and forced marriage.
+All staff will be made aware of the increased risk of abuse to certain groups, including children with special educational needs and disabilities, looked after children, previously looked after children, young carers and risks associated with specific safeguarding issues including child sexual exploitation, peer on peer abuse, sexual harassment and sexual violence in school, extremism, female genital mutilation and forced marriage; and will receive training in relation to keeping children safe online.

-In addition, the headteacher (and/or other school leaders as appropriate) and at least one governor (usually the chair) will attend safer recruitment training and the school will ensure that there are at least two school leaders and/or governors that have attended safer recruitment training within the past three years.
+In addition, the headteacher (and other school leaders as appropriate) and at least one governor (usually the chair) will attend safer recruitment training and the school will ensure that there are at least two school leaders and/or governors that have attended safer recruitment training within the past three years.

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet.
+Supply staff and other visiting staff will be given the school's Visitors Leaflet which ideally should be read before leaving Reception and certainly before any contact with students.

-17. Safer recruitment
+17. Safer Recruitment

-Our school endeavours to ensure that we do our utmost to employ 'safe' staff and allow 'safe' volunteers to work with children by following the guidance in Keeping Children Safe in Education 2016 together with WSCB and the school's Safer Recruitment policies.
+Our school endeavours to ensure that we do our utmost to employ 'safe' staff and allow 'safe' volunteers to work with children by following the guidance in Keeping Children Safe in Education 2018 together with the local safeguarding partnership and the school's Safer Recruitment policies.